 At U of T’s Scarborough location, campers sign up for either tennis or a themed camp in the morning and then spend their afternoon getting a “mini-university experience” with classes in everything from computers to science to art.
 Morning themes include cooking, urban planning (with LEGO) and urban farm adventure.
-Register before March 31 for an early bird rate that starts at $196.
-Meal plan and extended care are available for additional fees.
+Meal plans and extended care are available for additional fees.

 Age Range: 6-16